eric19960304/Ridesharing-App-For-HK-Back-End/README.md

 A redis list that act as a match queue, where each element in list is a JSON string representing a ride request from passengers.

-Structure of a ride request:
+Structure of a ride request JSON:
 ```
 {
     userId: string,